Omkumar2003/Git/Part_2.md

 ## How to Squash
 Perhaps confusingly, squashing is done with the git rebase command!
 Here are the steps to squash the last n commits:

-<li>Start an interactive rebase with the command git rebase -i HEAD~n, where n is the number of commits you want to squash.</li>
+-  Start an interactive rebase with the command git rebase -i HEAD~n, where n is the number of commits you want to squash.
-<li>Git will open your default editor with a list of commits.
-Change the word pick to squash for all but the first commit.</li>
+-  Git will open your default editor with a list of commits.
+Change the word pick to squash for all but the first commit.
-<li>Save and close the editor.</li>
+-  Save and close the editor.
 The -i flag stands for "interactive," and it allows us to edit the commit history before Git applies the changes.
 HEAD~n is how we reference the last n commits.
 HEAD points to the current commit (as long as we're in a clean state) and ~n means "n commits before HEAD."

 ## Why does rebase squash?